Jury selection begins in trial over Ahmaud Arbery’s death

 BRUNSWICK, Ga.
-(AP) — Jury selection got underway Monday in Georgia, with hundreds of people ordered to report for what could be a lengthy effort to find jurors in the trial of three white men charged with fatally shooting Ahmaud Arbery as he was running in their neighborhood.
+(AP) — As jury selection got slowly underway Monday in the trial of three white men charged with fatally shooting Ahmaud Arbery as he was running in their Georgia neighborhood, potential jurors said they came in with negative feelings about the case and worried about the personal consequences of serving on the jury.

-“This is 2021, and it’s time for a change,” Marcus Arbery Sr. said in an interview.
+“This is 2021, and it’s time for a change,” Marcus Arbery Sr. told The Associated Press.
 “We need to be treated equally and get fair justice as human beings, because we’ve been treated wrong so long.”

 The first panel of 20 jurors was sworn in and questioned Monday afternoon.